maxtepkeev/python-redmine/docs/resources/issue.rst

     a given project and none of its subprojects.
    :type subproject_id: int or string
    :param int tracker_id: (optional).
 Get issues from the tracker with given id.
    :param int query_id: (optional).
-Get issues for the given query id.
+Get issues for the given query id if the project_id is given.
    :param status_id:
     .. raw:: html